Wandalen/wTools/plan.md

 # Project Plan: Audit, Improve, and Run Clippy Lints for `former` Crate

 ### Goal
-*   Audit, improve, and run `module/core/former/task_clippy_lints.md` to ensure it follows codestyle rules, has concise documentation, and avoids breaking the working crate. **Additionally, ensure `cargo test` passes for the `former` crate without any warnings.**
+*   Audit, improve, and run `module/core/former/task_clippy_lints.md` to ensure it follows codestyle rules, has concise documentation, and avoids breaking the working crate. **Additionally, ensure `cargo test` passes for the `former` crate without any warnings and without debug output from `#[ debug ]` attributes.**

 ### Progress
 *   🚀 Increment 1 Complete